madgoose/ga-javascript-development/project01/notes.md

 #Things and actions required for turn-based games

-##Blackjack
+##*hit-or-bust

-Make a one player game where people down on their luck can lose all their money by guessing which card the computer will deal next!
+"Make a one player game where people down on their luck can lose all their money by guessing which card the computer will deal next!"

+Be a hero.
+Live the dream.

 ###Data
 ```